armory/docs/content/en/docs/spinnaker/terraform-enable-integration.md

 Note that all Terraform stages within a Pipeline that affect state must use the same Terraform version.

+## Requirements

+* Credentials (in the form of basic auth) for the Git repository where your Terraform scripts are stored.
+The Terraform Integration needs access to credentials to download directories that house your Terraform templates.
+  * Git Repo can be configured with any of the following:
+    * a Personal Access Token (potentially associated with a service account).
+For more information, see [Generating a Github Personal Access Token (PAT)](#generating-a-github-personal-access-token-pat).
+    * SSH protocol in the form of an SSH key or an SSH key file
+    * basic auth in the form of a user and password, or a user-password file
+* A source for Terraform Input Variable Files (`tfvar`) or a backend config. you must have a separate artifact provider that can pull your `tfvar` file(s).
+The Terraform Integration supports the following artifact providers for `tfvar` files and backend configs:
+  * GitHub
+  * BitBucket
+  * HTTP artifact

+Although not required, Armory recommends an external Redis instance for the Terraform Integration.
+For more information, see [Redis](#redis).

-## Redis
+### Redis

-Terraformer uses Redis to store Terraform logs and plans.
+The Terraform Integration uses Redis to store Terraform logs and plans.
 An external Redis instance is highly recommended for production use.

-**Note:** Terraformer can only be configured to use a password with the default Redis user.
+**Note:** The Terraform Integration can only be configured to use a password with the default Redis user.

 To set/override the Spinnaker Redis settings do the following: